uport-project/uport-transports/docs/guides/modules.md

 ---
 # <a name="transport-guide"></a> uPort Transports Guide

-`uport-transports` is a loosely coupled collection of functions called transports used to set up communication channels between an application and a uPort client.
-A number of useful utility functions will also be found here.
-Transports are simply functions that consume request messages and additional transport params, then they send these request strings to a uPort client.
-Some tranports will also manage receiving a response to a given request.
-Many of these functions can be combined to create transports specific to your use case and enviroment.
+The `uport-transports` library consists of a loosely coupled collection of functions called transports used to set up communication channels between an application and a uPort client; additionally, several useful utility functions are also available in this library.
+Transports are functions that consume request messages and additional transport params, before sending these request strings to a uPort client.
+Some transports will also manage to receive a response to a given request.
+Many of these functions can be combined to create transports specific to your use case and environment.
 You can then use these transports in [uport-connect](https://github.com/uport-project/uport-connect) or use them in combination with message creation in [uport-credentials](https://github.com/uport-project/uport-credentials).
-If you are looking for a quick start integration you will likely be better served by using the default tranports  through [uport-connect](https://github.com/uport-project/uport-connect).
+If you are looking for a quick start integration, you will likely be better served by using the default transports  through [uport-connect](https://github.com/uport-project/uport-connect).

 ## Request Transports

- At this time there are three primary transports for handling requests:
+ Currently, there are three primary transports for handling requests:

 - **QR Codes:** Messages are sent in a QR code to the mobile app client.
 You can use our default modal and flow here or configure your own QR codes.
-You can use our messaging server `Chasqui` to receive responses or have responses returned to your own server.
+You can use our messaging server, `Chasqui`, to receive responses or have responses returned to your own server.

-- **URL Passing:** When a uPort client and app are on the same mobile device, requests and responses can be passed through URLs.
+- **URL Passing:** When a uPort client and app are on the same mobile device, requests and responses are passed through URLs.
 Messages are sent in a URL and requests are returned in a URL which is parsed and returned.

 - **Push Notifications:** Messages are encrypted and sent to a uPort client through a push notification, using a push notification service provided by uPort.

 ## Response Transports

-There are two primary transports for handling responses, otherwise you may receive responses at a callback on your own server:
+There are two primary transports for handling responses; alternatively, you may receive responses at a callback on your own server:

 - **URL Passing:** Response is passed through a URL and parsed.
 Helper functions for parsing are provided, as well as different listeners to receive the response.

 - **Message Server:** Response is relayed and fetched through a message server.
-You can run your own message server or you can use Chasqui by default, a message server service provided by uPort.
+You can run your own message server, or you can use Chasqui by default, a message server service provided by uPort.

-Beside the primary transports provided, there is a number of smaller composable functions available to build your own transports for different needs.
-As we (and the community) build more transports for differing communication channels and differing uPort clients they can be added to `uport-transports`.
+Besides the primary transports provided, there are several smaller composable functions available to build your own transports based on your needs.
+As we collectively build more transports for differing communication channels and differing uPort clients, they will be added to `uport-transports`.

 ## <a name="quick-start"></a> Quick Start